superneutrino8/react-category-tree/README.md

-# react-category-tree
-Category Tree using React - Redux
+# Category Tree using React - Redux